cytoscape/cytoscape.js/md/style.md

 For straight line edges (`curve-style: straight`, [demo](demos/edge-types)):

 A straight edge (`curve-style: straight`) is drawn as a single straight line from the outside of the source node shape to the outside of the target node shape.
 Endpoint and midpoint arrows are supported on straight edges.
 Straight edges are not generally suitable for multigraphs.

+## Straight triangle edges

+For straight triangle edges (`curve-style: straight-triangle`, [demo](demos/edge-types)):

+A straight triangle edge (`curve-style: straight-triangle`) is drawn as a single straight isosceles triangle in the direction from the source to the target, with a triangle base at the source and a triangle apex (a point) at the target.

+Property `width` defines width of the triangle base.
+Properties `line-style`, `line-cap`, `line-dash-pattern`, `line-dash-offset` are not supported.

 ## Taxi edges